-This is a pre-tax benefit account that an employee can use to pay for eligible medical, dental, and vision care expenses that aren't covered by the employee's health insurance plan.
+This is a pre-tax benefit account that an employee can use to pay for eligible medical, dental, and vision care expenses that the employee's health insurance plan doesn't cover.
 The employee decides how much to contribute to their Healthcare FSA each year, and funds are withdrawn automatically from each paycheck for deposit into the employee's account before taxes are deducted.
-The total amount an employee elects to contribute to his/her Healthcare FSA each year is available on the first day of the plan year.
+The total amount an employee elects to contribute to their Healthcare FSA each year is available on the first day of the plan year.

 Employees need to spend the funds in their Healthcare FSA within the plan year.
-However, the plan may provide employees with a grace period of up to 3 months after the end of the plan year to spend funds left in their account.
+However, the plan may allow employees to spend up to 3 months to spend funds left in their account after the plan year.